-Please share your progress (and yarn!) in social media using the hashtag #ohlalanablanketMKAL2021
+Please share your progress (and yarn!) in social media using the hashtag #ohlalanaMKAL2022

 When will the MKAL start?
 And when it ends?

-Block 1 + HAT will be out on September 10th.
+Block 1 will be out on September 9th.
 There are 12 blocks, one released each week (on Fridays).
-The last one will be out in November 26th.
-You will have plenty of time to finish the blanket (and hat, and cowl / scarf if you want) before Christmas, in case you want to turn some of your knitting into Christmas gifts 🙂
+The last one will be out in November 25th.
+I like to start my yearly autumn KAL early to finish it before December.
+That gives you plenty of time to catch up, in case you want to turn some of your knitting into Christmas gifts 🙂

 What about the SIZE of the finished blanket?